Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Building Blocks

-\begin{theorem} {\sc Regular Chained Weighted CNF-Satisfiability - II} is XNLP-complete. \end{theorem} \begin{proof} The idea of the proof is to add the constraints from $F_0$ and $F_2$ to $F_1$, but to ensure that they are only `verified' at the start and at the end of the chain.
+\begin{proof} The idea of the proof is to add the constraints from $F_0$ and $F_2$ to $F_1$, but to ensure that they are only `verified' at the start and at the end of the chain.

 To achieve this, we add variables $t_{i,j}$ for $i\in [1,r]$ and $j\in[1,r]$, with $t_{i,j}$ part of $X_i$.
 We increase the parameter $k$ by one.
 The construction is such that $t_{i,j}$ is true, if and only if $i=j$; $t_{i,1}$ implies all constraints from $F_0$, and $t_{i,r}$ implies all constraints from $F_2$.
 The details are as follows. \begin{itemize} \item We ensure that for all $i\in [1,r]$, exactly one $t_{i,j}$ is true.
 This can be done by adding a clause